cottsak/DevCookie/README.md

 # DevCookie [![Build status](https://ci.appveyor.com/api/projects/status/5bd2lcbrbv00g3mu?svg=true)](https://ci.appveyor.com/project/cottsak/devcookie)

-> A helper library intended to enable rapid go-to-prod by providing early shared-key cookie based auth and Feature Toggling
+> A helper library intended to enable rapid go-to-prod by providing simple Feature Toggling helpers and optional early shared-key cookie based authentication.

-When building MVPs, it's critical that infrastructure is not the focus.
-To this end there are a number of components that are very helpful in speeding up the go-to-prod process and DevCookie is one of them.
+## So why do I need this?

-The goals of this package will be:
+[Feature Toggling](http://martinfowler.com/bliki/FeatureToggle.html) (or [Feature Flagging](http://stackoverflow.com/a/7707394/56145)) is a great tool you can use to get stuff to prod fast! #shipit

-1. Providing simple infrastructure for a global authentication filter based on a shared-key "development cookie" which the team can use to introduce a thin security layer to a production website deployment, prior to full user management.
+It goes hand in hand with concepts like [CI](https://en.wikipedia.org/wiki/Continuous_integration)/[CD](https://en.wikipedia.org/wiki/Continuous_delivery) and other best practices like [Automated Testing](https://github.com/cottsak/testingstrategyguidance/blob/master/testing-strategy.md), etc. One of the great benefits of [Mainline Development](https://www.thoughtworks.com/insights/blog/enabling-trunk-based-development-deployment-pipelines) is that everything is integrated all the time and ideally, it should be ready for production all the time too.
+That's where DevCookie comes in.

-2. Using the same shared-key dev cookie, a simple interface is available to toggle features, page elements and other branching logic anywhere in the app.
+DevCookie is a simple infrastructure which enables you to hide/show features easily using various hooks so that, even if a story/epic/feature is not complete, it can go to production integrated.
+Devs/testers/anyone on your team can then test it, show it to stakeholders and ultimately get it accepted without it being visible to the wild.
+Once the Feature Toggle is lifted, it's live and thoroughly de-risked.

-These functions are critical to getting a MVP released quickly and should serve as one of the first packages a solution pulls in.
+DevCookie is about getting to prod fast!
+This applies to the enterprise where apps have longer story lifetimes; but it's also useful for MVP/prototypes too.
+DevCookie can be used to show/hide small parts of the site or act as a simple authentication wall for the whole thing until launch.

-# So how do I use this?
+## So how do I use this?

 1. [`Install-Package DevCookie`](https://www.nuget.org/packages/DevCookie/)